Get Kids Moving With These Creative Play Ideas for Toddlers

 Fine Motor Development

 Artistic skills using various materials will improve to varying degrees throughout the next few years.
 As your child learns to build, creative play will advance using more complex toy blocks and sets.
 Children become more able to take care of their own needs, and will try to “do it myself” more and more.
-Here are some ways you can promote these fine motor skills through creative play:
+Here are some ways you can promote fine motor skills with these creative play ideas for toddlers:

 - Your older toddler will become more skilled with fingers and hands.
 Buttons, zippers, snaps and shoelaces are great skills you can work on together everyday.
 A dress up doll with these features is a helpful learning toy.